Jakob-Bach/DS-Lab-2021/README.md

 - `recommend_global_favorites.py`: Ignore item to evaluate and recommend globally popular items.
 - `recommend_cooccurring_favorites.py`: Find items which are most popular in sessions with item to evaluate.

+## Task 2: Verification of Auction Process Models

+For some background on the scenario, you can read

+> Ordoni, E., Mülle, J., & Böhm, K. (2020).
+Verification of Data-Value-Aware Processes and a Case Study on Spectrum Auctions.

+Our dataset is based on verification of process models mimicking the German 4G Spectrum Auction, featuring six products and four bidders.

+## Preparation

+Obtain the original dataset `Process4.csv` and place it a folder called `data` in the folder `Task_2_Auction_Verification`.
+Run `prepare_data.py` to create a student-friendly, pre-processed version of the dataset.

+## Exploration

+`explore_data.py` allows basic interactive (e.g., in IDE) exploration and predictions.